- A FedRAMP SaaS audit

 The Expensive and Risky Path

-Our PaaS is already FedRAMP authorized and covers 80% of all FedRAMP controls.
-That means that in your FedRAMP authorization process, neither auditors nor the FedRAMP PMO have to look at the technologies that we incorporate into our PaaS to make your SaaS compliant.
-They just have to look at the 20% of controls specific to your solution that are at the SaaS level.
-Also, we manage the entire audit and FedRAMP PMO interaction on your behalf – as your compliance department.
+Our PaaS is already FedRAMP authorized and covers ~80% of all FedRAMP controls.
+That means that in your FedRAMP authorization process, neither auditors nor the FedRAMP PMO has to look at the technologies that we incorporate into our PaaS to make your SaaS compliant.
+They just have to look at the ~20% of controls specific to your solution that are at the SaaS level.
+We also manage the entire audit and FedRAMP PMO interaction on your behalf – as your compliance department.
 Since we manage so many SaaS audits every year, the auditors that we use are very familiar with how we implement controls, removing risks and surprises from the audit.
 The same is true for the FedRAMP PMO.
 Since they see us several times per year, they are comfortable that we have implemented into your SaaS solution all aspects of their latest guidance.

 Below is a typical timeline for a FedRAMP authorization process for a SaaS solution using our PaaS, but the timeline can be longer if the agency needs more time for its approvals and responses.

 Once you have a FedRAMP-authorized solution, the ongoing challenge is to keep it in compliance with Continuous Monitoring.